Premedical and Predental Post-Baccalaureate Program

 3. If you have appropriate college math background, seek individual permission of the Physics instructor to enroll in Physics 211.

 ‡Calculus is required at Duke University Medical School and about 20 other medical schools around the US.
 If you are not planning to apply to any of these medical schools, you do not need to take Calculus I.

-NOTE: Courses listed are part of the normal course offerings of UNC Greensboro.
-Advising is done on an individual basis.
+NOTE: Students with some science courses already may modify this suggested schedule.
+Students who wish to attend college on a part-time basis will also need to modify this sequence (and will take longer to complete their required coursework.)
+Courses listed are part of the normal course offerings of UNC Greensboro.
+Advising is done on an individual basis, since each student has a unique background and path.
 The full assistance of the UNC Greensboro Health Careers Advisory Committee is available to all students.
 Neither acceptance into nor participation in this program assures acceptance into any medical, dental, or other professional school.

 Please also read the following FAQs about Post-Bac Health Career Advising: Health Career Advising FAQs & Answers

 Robin Maxwell, Chair

 The University of North Carolina at Greensboro is committed to equality of educational opportunity and does not discriminate against applicants, students, or employees based on race, color, national origin, religion, sex, age, or handicap.